Edit this page

 The function to call when an element matching selector is inserted.

-The function may return a destructor function that cleans the compiled object before it is removed from the DOM.
+The function may return a destructor function that is called before it is removed from the DOM.
 The destructor function is called with the compiled element.